nweiyue/tp/docs/UserGuide.md

 **:information_source: Notes about the usage of this command:**<br>
 * You will be prompted to confirm their decision here.
    * If yes: removes all students from the student list.
-   * If no: student list will not be cleared.
+   * If no: student list remains unchanged and no removal of students occurs.

 </div>